umd-cmsc330/cmsc330summer22/p1/README.md

 ![maze image](images/maze.png)

-Walls can have costs, or weights, to transverse, and the cost of a path is the sum of the weights along the path.
+Openings can have costs, or weights, to transverse, and the cost of a path is the sum of the weights along the path.
 In the case below the path cost is 4.7.
 Walls can be asymmetric, so the cost through a wall is different in one direction than another - this means that the cost of a path is directional.
 The cost from S to E may not be the same as E to S, although the path distance is symmetric between start and finish.
 In a valid maze, a wall is either open or closed from both sides.

 ![path image](images/path.png)